-My photography journey was long, but not serious until 2 years ago.
-I decided to invest in two genres, one of which is Landscape.
-I have always loved taking pictures, right from the film days, even though I had never owned a camera until 2007.
+My journey with photography has been long, but I only started treating it seriously 2 years ago.
+I decided to invest in two genres: landscapes and portraits.
+From the beginning, I have always loved taking pictures (even from the film days), though I never owned a camera until 2007.

-The first camera that I bought with my own money was a Sony Alpha 100 APS-C with the 18–70 mm f/3.5–f/5.6 kit lens.
-I didn’t have a clue about ISO, Aperture or Shutter speed and used Auto extensively.
+The first camera that I purchased for myself was the Sony Alpha 100 APS-C with a 18–70 mm f/3.5–f/5.6 kit lens.
+Starting off, I had no clue about ISO, Aperture or Shutter speed and used Automatic mode extensively.
 Needless to say, I was left mostly displeased with the outcome.
-I expected the camera to do a very good job of capturing HDR-like images, but failed miserably due to my inability to translate my vision to reality.
-I did add two more lenses to my collection before giving up on that camera (and photography) for a while.
+I expected the camera to do a very good job of capturing HDR-like images, but was disappointed to find that my vision was rarely translated into reality.
+I added two more lenses to my collection before eventually giving up on the camera (and photography) for some time.

-Then my desire for photography was rekindled in 2012 for a reason I can’t remember, and so I decided to dump my antique (probably still good enough for my use, but hey, I like new gadgets) and bought the Canon EOS 6D Mark I with a EF 24-105mm f/3.5-5.6 IS STM lens.
-At this time, I had some idea about ISO, Aperture and Shutter speed, but was not bold enough to experiment with them.
+Later, my desire for photography was rekindled in 2012.
+I dumped my antique (probably still good enough for my use, but hey, I like new gadgets) and bought the Canon EOS 6D Mark I with a EF 24-105mm f/3.5-5.6 IS STM lens.
+At this time, I had done some research and had a vague idea about ISO, Aperture, and Shutter speed settings; however, I was not bold enough to experiment with them.

-While overall picture quality had improved (cameras made better judgement), they still failed to deliver my vision most of the time.
-At a friend’s wedding, I came in contact with a part-time, professional wedding photographer and learned about the Rule of Thirds.
+While the overall quality of my pictures had improved (technological advancement in cameras), it was still difficult for me to deliver the pictures I had envisioned.
+At a friend’s wedding, I came in contact with a professional wedding photographer and learned about the Rule of Thirds.
 I also learned that a prime lens captures better images.

-Hence, I bought a EF 50mm f/1.8 STM lens the next day, and after using it a few times, I found the fixed focal length very restricting (at that time) and stopped using it.
-However, I had decided to take photography seriously and shoot more, despite the average image quality while shooting in JPG.
+As a result of the conversation I had with this photographer, I bought a EF 50mm f/1.8 STM lens the very next day.
+After using this lens a few times, I found the fixed focal length very restricting and stopped using it.
+Regardless, I had decided to take photography seriously and shoot more pictures despite the average image quality while shooting in JPG.

-I bought an online photography course from Shaw Academy which gave me enough understanding of photography in general and the confidence to flirt with manual.
-By this time, I was able to produce decent pictures (if not excellent) in JPG.
-I found RAW to be cumbersome and additional work.
+I continued to progress – I bought an online photography course from Shaw Academy which gave me an overview of photography and the confidence to flirt with manual settings on my camera.
+I was now able to produce decent pictures (if not excellent) in JPG; however, I found RAW to be cumbersome with too much additional work.

-I had never used a software for post processing due to my lack of understanding of the usefulness of it.
-Also I had bought into “real photographers take pictures that are pleasing and straight out of camera.”
-Eventually, I went full manual, understanding f-stops, exposure, shutter speed and other useful terminologies and skills to use my camera better.
+I had never used software for post processing due, in part, to my ignorance, and my lack of understanding towards the usefulness of post-image processing.
+Also, I had bought into “real photographers take pictures that are pleasing and straight out of camera.”
+Eventually, I went full manual, understanding f-stops, exposure, shutter speed and other useful terminologies and skills to better use my camera.

-Sometime in 2016, I start using YouTube as a medium of learning.
-It was around this time that I came across another photographer, more advanced in photography, and learned the importance of post processing and shooting RAW.
+In 2016, I start using YouTube as a medium of learning.
+It was around this time that I came across another photographer, more advanced in photography, and learned the importance of post-image processing and shooting RAW.

-I also learned that I should ensure not overexposing bright parts of my images so that I have something to work with during post processing.
-I started playing with Darktable on Ubuntu (I am a full time Linux user, and so Adobe and other products are off limits) and developed some ideas around tweaking images.
-At this time, my post processing was usually over the top, mostly high in contrast and saturation (to an extent, they still are).
+I also learned that I should not overexpose bright parts of my images, simplifying the process of post processing.
+I started by experimenting with Darktable on Ubuntu (I am a full time Linux user, meaning Adobe and other products are off-limits) and developed some ideas around tweaking images.
+At this time, my post processing was usually over the top – mostly high in contrast and saturation – and to some extent, it still is.

-Then, wanting to expand my knowledge, I bought two books; Understanding Composition Field Guide: How to See and Photograph Images with Impact and Understanding Exposure, both authored by Bryan Peterson.
-These books pushed my confidence and gave a different perspective on photography.
-I decided to focus on the skills and shoot only with my mobile for a while.
+I wanted to expand my knowledge, so I bought two books: Understanding Composition Field Guide: How to See and Photograph Images with Impact and Understanding Exposure, both authored by Bryan Peterson.
+Reading these books boosted my confidence and gave a different perspective about photography.
+At this point, I decided to focus on certain skills and shoot only with my mobile for a while.

-I understood compositions even though I was applying them subconsciously.
-I understood how to balance light to an extent, basics of post processing and most importantly, I started shooting RAW.
-However, I was also impatient most of the time and jumped to shooting images without thinking through.
+I understood compositions even though I was applying them subconsciously – how to balance light (to some extent), basics of post processing, and most importantly, I started shooting RAW.
+However, I was also very impatient and jumped to shooting images without thinking things through.
 I found that one of the best ways to overcome this issue was to visit the same location multiple times and focus on something specific each time.
-Once you get bored with the new place, you can actually start taking some really good shots.
+Once you get bored with a new place, you can start taking some really good shots.

-My quest to produce beautiful landscapes/cityscapes with less post processing introduced me to a world of filters and long exposures.
-Filter and long exposures provides many possibilities for someone like me who likes to do less post processing.
-After acquiring some filters, experimenting with them, applying knowledge I had learned in the previous year, and visiting the same location many times (a different one from the above), I produced that one shot I am still proud of.
+My quest to produce beautiful landscapes/cityscapes with less post processing brought me to a world of filters and long exposures.
+Filters and long exposures provide many possibilities for someone like me who likes to do less post processing.
+After acquiring some filters, experimenting with them, applying knowledge I had learned in the previous year, and visiting the same location many times, I produced that one shot which makes me proud.

-Eventually, I started understanding photography and frequently started producing images that are pleasing.
-I overcame my obsession producing images with end-to-end sharpness or HDR-like effects, but instead, I worked out each one on its own merit.
+Eventually, I began truly understanding photography and was able to frequently produce images that were pleasing.
+I overcame my obsession of producing images with end-to-end sharpness or HDR-like effects, but instead, I worked out each one to its own merit.

-Having both cameras on the Fuji system makes it easy to switch, depending on my need.
-I can set both systems with similar shortcuts and custom controls, making my switch easy.
-I would probably stick to the X-T3 for travel and street while using the GFX-50S for portraits and landscapes.
+Having both cameras on the Fuji system makes it easy to switch between the two, depending on my need.
+I can set both systems with similar shortcuts and custom controls, making the transition simple.
+I usually bring the X-T3 for travel and street while using the GFX-50S for portraits and landscapes.

-Right now, my goal is to produce 8 compelling images before the end of this summer to raise my nature/landscape/cityscape portfolio of images to 10 excellent images.
-I will keep posting my experiences in this blog, along with other topics, as I improve.
-I know there are many professionals, but the experience of someone who is not an expert offers a different perspective and encouragement to the likeminded.
+My current goal is to produce 8 compelling images before the end of summer to raise my nature/landscape/cityscape portfolio of images to 10 excellent images.
+I will keep posting my experiences in this blog, along with other topics, as I continue to improve.
+I know there are many professionals, but the experience of an individual who is not an expert (formally trained) offers a different perspective and encouragement to the likeminded.